 SPF was established in 1970 by the Social Pension Fund Act, whereby a special pension contribution was introduced.
 The pension contributions – and thus payments into SPF – ceased in 1982.
 Since then, the assets of SPF and the interest accrued less pension yield tax have been used for financing pension improvement measures.

 SPF is managed by a committee comprising representatives of the Ministry of Finance, the Danish Agency for Labour Market and Recruiting and Danmarks Nationalbank.
 Day-to-day management of the assets is undertaken by Danmarks Nationalbank.
 The principles for asset management are laid down in Regulations governing the management of the Social Pension Fund.
 According to these regulations, the assets can be invested in Danish listed bonds.
 The assets of the fund are managed on a consolidated basis with other central-government financial assets and liabilities under the government debt area.
-At end-2019, the assets of SPF totalled kr.
+At end-2020, the assets of SPF totalled kr.
 13 billion nominally.
 With the current level of the transfers, the fund’s assets are expected to be depleted by the end of 2021 where the fund is expected to be dissolved.

 Innovation Fund Denmark

 In March 2014, the Folketing (the Danish parliament) passed a law to establish Innovation Fund Denmark by uniting the Advanced Technology Foundation, the Danish Council for Strategic Research and the Danish Council for Technology and Innovation.
 On 1 April 2014, the law came into force and Innovation Fund Denmark succeeded the rights and obligations previously owned by the Advanced Technology Foundation.
 In addition, the assets of the Advanced Technology Foundation were transferred to Innovation Fund Denmark.
 Danmarks Nationalbank continues to administer these assets.